CovidCountyData/covidcountydata.py/README.md

 ```

 If you wanted to add another dataset, such as `demographics`, you would simply call that method as
-well
+well.

 ```python
 c.demographics()
 ```

 You can see that the printed form of the client is updated to show you what the current request
-looks like by printing the current client
+looks like by printing the current client.

 ```python
 print(c)